 into the words of a 60s popular song "We are star dust"......
 We are the

 heavens, we are everything and everything is within us = atoms.

 Born on January 27th 1829, he died in 1904 on July 17th.
 A businessman from Liverpool.
 As an amateur astronomer, he became a pioneer in astrophotography.
 With his self-built 20-inch aperture silver-on glass mirror telescope of 8 feet focal length, he took photographic plates of the sky, intending to create photographic star charts, starting in 1885.
 In 1886, he took the first good photographs of the Orion Nebula M42 and the Pleiades M45 from Maghull, Lancashire.
 Then he moved to more southern Crowborough, Sussex and specialized on photographing star clusters and nebulae.
 In 1888, he obtained a photograph of the Andromeda Nebula M31, well showing its spiral structure.
 Roberts believed that M31 and other spiral "nebulae" were solar systems in formation, with the satellite galaxies M32 and M110 being planets in formation.
 Isaac Roberts published his photographes in three volumes of a series, Photographs of Stars, Star Clusters and Nebulae.
 The first volume was published in 1893, the second in 1899, and the third one posthumously by his widow in 1928.
 According to Kenneth Glyn Jones, his 20-inch reflector is now in the Science Museum in South Kensington, London (England).

 |The importance of Isaac Roberts's work was

 recognised internationally.
 He was honoured by being elected a

 Fellow of the Royal Society, the highly prestigious national academy of

 sciences of Britain.
-He was awarded an honorary doctorate in Dublin
+He was awarded an honorary doctorate in Dublin.
+He received the gold

 medal of the Royal Astronomical Society in London.
 He met the American